Public Health Fact Sheet

 What is Ringworm?

-How is it spread?
+How is Ringworm spread?

-How is it treated?
+How is Ringworm treated?

-- Ringworm can be treated with over the counter medications containing miconazole.
+Ringworm can be treated with over the counter medications containing an antifungal call miconazole.
 Severe or persistent infection may require a prescription medication.
 Wash your hands with soap and water before and after applying the medication.
 Wash bed linens, washcloths, and towels in hot soapy water after each use.

 How can Ringworm be prevented?

 Do not share personal items such as, combs, brushes, hats, scarves, towels, washcloths, socks or shoes, etc. Do not walk barefoot in public places like locker rooms or pools.
 Wear shower shoes or sandals in public shower areas.
 Dry your feet, especially between the toes, after bathing or swimming.
 Use separate towels and washcloths for each person in the home.

 Symptoms of Ringworm